anoshaahmed/accessibility-info/README.md

 ##
 __Semantic tags__

-The direct children of the body must be wrapped in semantic tags to indicate the users what purpose that part of the webpage is for.
+The direct children of the body must be wrapped in semantic tags to indicate the users of the purpose of different parts of the webpage.

 For example,
 ```html